mommy003/r2redux_version4/README.md

 **b.
 PGS-based genomic enrichment analysis:**
 If we want to perform some enrichment analysis (e.g., regulatory vs non_regulatory) in the PGS context to test significantly different from the expectation (4% = # SNPs in the regulatory / total # SNPs).
 We simultaneously fit two sets of PGS from regulatory and non-regulatory to get Î²_regu^2 and Î²_non_regu^2, using a multiple regression, and assess if the differences, (Î²_regu^2/expectation) - (Î²_non_regu^2/(1-expectation)), is significantly different from the null hypothesis.
-To test this, we need to prepare input file for r2redux that includes the following fields (e.g. test_ukbb_enrichment_choles in example directory and r2_enrich_beta function in the manual).
+To test this, we need to prepare input file for r2redux that includes the following fields (e.g. test_ukbb_enrichment_choles in example directory or read dat2 file embedded within the package  and r2_enrich_beta function in the manual).
 - Phenotype (y)
 - PGS for regulatory region (x1)
 - PGS for non-regulatory region (x2)